 Our Brighton and Hove clinics are open to anyone who needs them.

-We especially welcome people from communities most at risk of HIV and sexual health inequalities, including people from Black African and Black Caribbean communities, gay and bi men, other men who have sex with men, trans and non-binary people, and anyone selling sex.
+We especially welcome people from communities most at risk of HIV and sexual health inequalities, including people of Black African and Black Caribbean ethnicity, gay and bisexual men, other men who have sex with men, trans and non-binary people, and anyone selling sex.